prashant-kikani/prashant-kikani.github.io/_posts/2020-11-2-best-quotes-2.markdown

 > "When something is important enough, you do it even if the odds are not in your favour." -Elon Musk

-Importance of something matters more than chances of success of it.
-For example, if someone got the cancer & chances of success of the surgery is less than 5%, we will do it.
+Importance of something matters more than the chances of success.
+For example, if someone has cancer & chances of success of the surgery is less than 5%, we will do it.
-Because importance of that high enough that, chances of sucess & cost doesn't affect us.
+Because the importance of that is high enough that, chances of success & cost doesn't affect us.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>